Brief comments on Jackiw-Teitelboim gravity coupled to Liouville theory: The conformal field theory

-This is an additional restriction on the value of central charge, which would permit to realize the interaction term in the context of the CFT method.
-Note that $\xi =1$ also solves the equation (\ref{a}); however, it is not an allowed value since in such case the transformation (\ref{var1})-( \ref{var2}) becomes singular and the equivalence between the original gravity action and the linear dilaton background (\ref{sx}) breakes down.
+This is an additional restriction on the value of central charge.
+It permits to consider the interaction term in the context of the CFT method.
+Notice that $\xi =1$ also solves the equation (\ref{a}); however, it is not an allowed value since in such case the transformation (\ref{var1})-( \ref{var2}) becomes singular and the equivalence between the original gravity action and the linear dilaton background (\ref{sx}) breaks down.

-The introduction of the contraint (\ref{result}) is not a minor detail; notice that if it is replaced in (\ref{c}) the central charge of the model becomes
+The introduction of the constraint (\ref{result}) is not a minor detail; notice that, when replaced in (\ref{c}), the central charge of the model becomes

-which can not be set to $26$ for the case $d\geq 2$, $a>0$.
+which can not be set to $26$ for the case $d\geq 2$ provided $a>0$.
 On the other hand, this constraint excludes particular cases like $Q=a$, $\gamma =2$, which were considered in the $\Lambda =0$ case as examples of a critical string theory \cite{mazzitelli}.
-On his turn, the $Q=\frac{3}{2}$ model receives particular interest in the context of studies of $W_{3}$ gravity \cite{mohammedi}.
-Notice that condition (\ref{result}) is not present in the $\Lambda =0$ case since the interaction term becomes primary in this point.
+The $Q=\frac{3}{2}$ model receives particular interest in the context of studies of $W_{3}$ gravity \cite{mohammedi}.

+Notice that condition (\ref{result}) is not present in the $\Lambda =0$ case since the interaction term becomes primary at that point of the moduli space.
 Of course, (\ref{result}) can be obtained directly by using the original variables, for instance by solving the linearized tachyon equation in the case of non-vanishing $\Lambda $ in the coordinates adopted in reference \cite{mazzitelli}.
-On his turn, in terms of the nomenclature of reference \cite{chamseddine} this condition can not be satisfied because of the particular fixation of the value of the background charge $Q$.
+In terms of the nomenclature of reference \cite{chamseddine}, however, this condition cannot be satisfied because of the particular fixation of the value of the background charge $Q$.

-Then, we are compeled to state that\textit{\ }an additional condition impossed on the central charge arises if cosmological constant is included in the Jackiw-Teitelboim model coupled to Liouville theory.
-And, this new restriction is independet of the explicit value of $\Lambda $.
+Then, we are led to state that an additional condition on the central charge arises whenever a non-vanishing cosmological constant is considered in the Jackiw-Teitelboim model coupled to Liouville CFT.
+This new restriction is independent of the explicit value of $\Lambda $.

 This proposal needs to be contrasted with the \textit{healing} proposed in reference \cite{chamseddine2}, where, instead imposing condition (\ref {result}), it was suggested to change the tachyon field by adding a new term proportional to $\sigma e^{\gamma \sigma }$, which could appear in certain unknown step in the renormalization procedure applied to the non-local Polyakov action.